logo

 • Personal Pension

 The only difference I could find between these accounts was with the pension, where there is a starting amount of £50, and, of course, the automatic government bonus that is standard with all pension accounts.
 There is very limited information available about the investments you can hold within these accounts but I have done my best to make sense of what they do offer.
-Needless to say, it's simply a matter of answering a few questions to determine your risk level and getting matched to one of the ready-made portfolios.
+Needless to say, it’s simply a matter of answering a few questions to determine your risk level and getting matched to one of the A ready-made portfolio is a pre-made collection of investments that have been put together by investment experts.
+They are designed to be a simple option for those who don’t want to choose individual stocks or funds for themselves.ready-made portfoliosinfo.

 Investment Options